 We provide instructors with guidelines and resources to help them plan their course; however, we want to give instructors freedom to be creative in designing their courses.
 We do not specify a precise curriculum to which instructors must adhere.

 Yes.
-All applicants must submit a new application and an updated resume every year.
-However, you do not need to resubmit transcripts or reference forms.
+All applicants must submit a new application every year.

 You will be required to submit a resume with the online application.
-You may send transcripts and reference forms later; however, you should submit these as soon as possible to avoid delaying the hiring process.
+You may add additional supporting documentation, such as transcripts, later; however, you should submit these as soon as possible to avoid delaying the hiring process.

-No. A scanned copy or a web version may be uploaded when you submit your online application.
-Faxing an original transcript or web printout to us separately is also acceptable.
+No. A scanned copy or a web version is acceptable.

 You should address your cover letter “Dear Hiring Committee”.
 There are several program managers who review applications, and your application will likely by reviewed by different people if you are applying for multiple positions.

-While application consideration begins in January, there is no cutoff date.
+There is no cutoff date.
 We continue hiring on an as-needed basis through the beginning of the programs.
-However, the earlier that we receive your application, the more likely it will be that there is an available position that matches your interest and experience.
+The earlier that we receive your application, the more likely it will be that there is an available position that matches your interest and experience.

 Johns Hopkins University is an equal opportunity employer and does not discriminate on the basis of race, color, gender, religion, age, sexual orientation, national or ethnic origin, disability, marital status, veteran status, or any other occupationally irrelevant criteria.
 The university promotes affirmative action for minorities, women, disabled persons, and veterans.